onurergun/WeatherApp/README.md

 The Weather App web application uses the Open Weather Map API to serve weather condition information to clients for a given place.

-It is developed with NodeJs and the Express library.
-EJS view engine is used to serve views.
+It is developed with *NodeJs* and the *Express* library. *EJS* view engine is used to serve views.

+The pages are built with Bootstrap, and the modifications on pages are done with *JQuery*.

 Open Weather Map free API is preferred as a data source, and thanks to free limited access, only 60 calls are allowed for a minute.